 “It’s a place where I don’t feel I am being judged for my differences.”Sumeet Gautam

 But in June 2019, Gautam received what felt like the most random message.
 Chelsea Robinson, the executive director of the branch of Prelude Clubhouse, was reaching out to past members to let them know the organization had moved locations and was starting up again.
 Clubhouse had moved across Collin County to Plano.
-And that meant Gautam could start to take advantage of the program because DART could connect him to Plano.
+And that meant Gautam could start to take advantage of the program because DART could connect them to Plano.

-He’d get back to Dallas around 10 p.m., and do it all over the next day.
+They’d get back to Dallas around 10 p.m., and do it all over the next day.
 Prelude Clubhouse was worth every second of the commute.

-Gautam helped the organization integrate the database software into the Plano Clubhouse’s new transportation program, which helps members who live in areas without public transit attend Clubhouse activities and get around to other destinations, allowing the organization to track fuel usage and the other metrics to measure efficiency.
+Gautam helped the organization integrate the database software into the Plano Clubhouse’s new transportation program, which helps members who live in areas without public transit attend Clubhouse activities and get around to other destinations, allowing the organization to track fuel usage and other metrics to measure efficiency.

 Gautam is back in school, taking online courses, this time pursuing a degree in mathematics.

 “It’s a very bold and almost cliche thing to say, but it really did, it saved me.”